adangkurnia/euro-football-stats-analysis/README.md

 # Data Understanding

 There are 7 tables inside the database.
-Those tables are Match, Country, League, Team, Team Attributes, Player, Player Attributes.
+Those tables are **Match, Country, League, Team, Team Attributes, Player, Player Attributes**.
 The total rows and columns of each table can be seen in this picture:

 <img width="400" alt="Untitled" src="https://github.com/adangkurnia/euro-football-analysis/assets/65482851/600c1fb4-6193-4244-b986-f95494a044b2">